 Early Notables of the Pelgroves family (pre 1700)

 Notables of this surname at this time include: John Palsgrave (c.1480-1554), an English priest of Henry VIII of England's court.
 In 1525, he was appointed tutor to Henry's illegitimate son, Henry Fitzroy.
 The expression...

 Another 34 words (2 lines of text) are included under the topic Early Pelgroves Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pelgroves family to Ireland
+Migration of the Pelgroves family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Pelgroves, or a variant listed above: Richard Palgrave, his wife Anne and their three daughters Elizabeth, Sarah and Mary, who arrived in Charlestown, MA in 1630.

 Related Stories +